Kungsbacka/UnikumLibrary/README.md

-# MetaDirectoryDistribute
+# UnikumLibrary

-MetaDirectoryDistribute is a collection of DTSX packages that distribute data from MetaDirectory to other data sources.
+UnikumLibrary is a shared library providing access to the integrational API of Unikum.
+A client ID and secret must be obtained from Unikum to use this library.